 During the surgery, drains (catheters) are placed under the breast through which the possible tissue fluid produced under the wound is drained.
 The drains stay in place as long as there is drainage (1–7 days).

-You can take a shower the day after surgery.
+You can take a shower two days after surgery.

-On the first days after the surgery the breasts may be painful.
+On the first days after the surgery, the breasts may be painful.
 Therefore you should avoid driving a car for a few days immediately after the surgery.
+A security belt should not press the newly operated breast.

 Common postoperative complications, such as bleeding or wound infection, may also occur in conjunction with breast enlargement surgery.
 However, they are rare.
 The treatment of these complications is included in the price of the surgery.